A Student Astronomy Project

 As the observer tracks the satellite, the naked-eye observer should be assessing the motion of the satellite, looking for the exact moment when the satellite is highest in the sky.
 They should be giving auditory cues to the telescope operator, warning them as the satellite approaches its highest point.
 At about ten seconds before maximum altitude, the naked-eye observer says “Ten seconds!” and the telescope operator prepares for his observation.

 The telescope operator should have gotten comfortable enough tracking the satellite to be able to jump ahead of the satellite so that it will enter the field of view, cross right down the middle of the field of view, and exit at the opposite edge, all while the telescope is stationary.
 Again, this takes practice, but if the telescope operator is doing this continually as the satellite rises, they should get very close to perfection.
-The instant that the satellite appears on one edge, the telescope operator shouts “Begin!”; the instant it leaves the field of view, the telescope operator shouts “End!”.
-The naked-eye observer should be close enough to the telescope observer that the shouts will be heard on the voice recorder.
+The instant that the satellite appears on one edge, the telescope operator says “Begin!”; the instant it leaves the field of view, the telescope operator says “End!”.
+The naked-eye observer should be close enough to the telescope observer that the latter’s words will be heard on the voice recorder.

 At the same time, the naked-eye observer is making a very careful assessment of exactly where in the sky the satellite was at its maximum altitude.
 This is best done by noting distances and angles to nearby stars.
 Immediately after the maximum, the naked-eye observer should mark the highest point of the satellite on the star map.